harleydica/taufikcrisnawan/README.md

   - Store post comments by using GitHub discussion
 - **Umami**
   - an open source, privacy-focused alternative to Google Analytics
+- **Google Analytics**
+  - Platform that collects data from my sites' to create reports that provide insights my sites'
+- **Google AdSense
+  - Google AdSense, can earn money from sites' content
 - **Supabase**
   - Auth
   - Store Guestbook